santhoshgits/MAPP-3D/README.md

 # MAPP-3D is a New method for aligning protein binding sites ( both pairwise and multiple site alignment ) written in Python version 2.7.
-**Two types of script has been made to serve two independent purpose**
+**Two types of scripts have been made to serve two independent purposes**
 1) **pocket_matrix7.py** - This code carries out binding site alignment taking a pair of binding sites as the inputs (**i.e pairwise alignment**).
 It takes atomic coordinates of the binding sites in PDB format as the input, finds optimal alignment, and superposes site1 onto site2.<br>
 Usage: python2.7 pocket_matrix7.py <site1.pdb> <site2.pdb><br>